BCDevOps/devops-requests/.github/ISSUE_TEMPLATE/keycloak_standard_client_request.md

 (Note: GitHub integration is available in all standard realms for developer convenience.
 It is not in Production).

-(Note: If you are not looking for BCeID integration use the [Pathfinder SSO Client Request Web App](https://bcgov.github.io/sso-requests/) instead of submitting this issue)
+(Note: If you are not looking for BCeID integration use the [Common hosted Single Sign on (CSS) App](https://bcgov.github.io/sso-requests/) instead of submitting this issue)
   - [ ] BCeID Basic
   - [ ] BCeID Business
   - [ ] Both BCeID Basic AND BCeID Business